appcircleio/appcircle-docusaurus/docs/distribute/index.md

 ---
 title: Create a Distribution Profile and Sharing with Testers
 description: Learn how to create a distribution profile and share your builds with testers in Appcircle
-tags: [distribution, distribution profile, testing distribution, testers]
+tags: [distribution, distribution profile, testing distribution, testers, faq]
 sidebar_position: 1
 ---